-In the Nexmo Customer Dashboard, it is possible to search for records via a user interface.
+In the Vonage Customer Dashboard, it is possible to search for records via a user interface.
 Generally, searches can be by:

-- transaction ID, e.g. find details of a single SMS by providing the message-id
+- Transaction ID, for example, find details of a single SMS by providing the

-- phone number and date, e.g. find all SMS sent to a specific phone number on a specific date
+- Phone number and date, for example, find all SMS sent to a specific phone number on a specific date.

-- date range, e.g. download all messages (up to a limit of 4000) sent between two specific dates
+- Date range, for example, download all messages (up to a limit of 4000) sent between two specific dates.

 This method might be appropriate if generally very few or only a single message would ever be sent to a single person.

-This API can be used to search outbound SMS messages.
+Reports API can be used to search for all kinds of data records for all types of communication APIs in bulk.
 It has two relevant modes:

-- the 'to' phone number for an outbound SMS to the phone of one of your users
+tophone number for an outbound SMS to the phone of one of your users.

-- the 'from' phone number for an inbound call to your Nexmo virtual number
+fromphone number for an inbound call to your Vonage virtual number.

-Note that all communications records containing phone numbers are deleted after thirteen months, so we will not be able to help you diagnose an issue with a communications transaction older than this.
+Note that all transactional data records are deleted after thirteen months, so we will not be able to help you diagnose an issue with a transaction older than this.